MichaelDesantis/preactCalculator/README.md

 * Avoid adding additional dependencies.
 You should be able to do this with vanilla CSS/JS and preact's methods.
 (We're only requiring CHAI for testing.)

+* It is apparently impossible to pass CSS styles as props to other nested components.
+Especially when each child component requires a unique position attribute to work with CSS native grid.
+Eval string type prop to JS for CSS class styling fails.
+Even when using examples straight out of Preact documentation.

+* I may have to try creating multiple classes within the same JS file to bypass this issue.

 ### Specs:

 * USE CSS GRID!
 (This is a perfect use case for CSS grid.
 And I could use the practice)